Bynder/gathercontent-wordpress-plugin/readme.txt

 * Complete rewrite of old plugin

 == Upgrade Notice ==

+= 3.0.7 =
+* Improved percentage accuracy, and loader animations with the import/sync process.

 = 3.0.6 =
 * Improved stability when importing a very large number of items.